shahednasser/awesome-resources/CONTRIBUTING.md

 2. After adding the commit title, click on propose changes and follow the steps to create a pull request.

+NOTE: Do not include `|` as a seperator for link titles since that causes errors in the rendering of the README on the website.
+Contributors are advised to replace it with some other similar seperator.

 **That's it!
 Congratulations on making your contribution!**

 ## Contributing to the Website